mozilla/code-review/docs/phabricator.md

 ### Search

-To get details about a specific object, you need to use the `xxx.search` endpoint with an ID constraints.
+To get details about a specific object, you need to use the `xxx.search` endpoint with an ID constraint.
 There is no `xxx.details` endpoint.
 You'll see that a lot in libmozdata.

 ### Unit tests